Cheltenham Festival Tips

 Expert tips for the 2020 Cheltenham Festival.

-We take a look at the latest moves and developments in the ante-post betting for the 2020 Cheltenham Festival, as a weekend of fantastic racing from Sandown, Aintree and Punchestown came to an end on Sunday 8th December.
+We take a look through all the major movers and developments in the betting for the 2020 Cheltenham Festival, after this week’s racing culminated with Kempton, Warwick and Punchestown on Sunday 12th January.

 Day One Tips

 |12:00||Supreme Novices' Hurdle|

 12:00–Arkle Challenge Trophy Novices' Chase

 |12:00||Ultima Business Solutions Handicap Chase|

 12:00–Ultima Business Solutions Handicap Chase

 |12:00||Close Brothers Novices' Handicap Chase|